MKDale/ethics-frameworks/dtfs-ecosystem.md

 # Do, Think, Feel, Say, Ecosystem

 ### Prompt:
-[View image provided.](./) Placed on a whiteboard, an image of an individual with 4 concentric, circles expands sequentially outward.
+View image provided below.
+Placed on a whiteboard, an image of an individual with 4 concentric, circles expands sequentially outward.
 These circles represent family, local community, nation/al, and global.
 These circles are then each divided into 4 different areas.
 Think: understanding how each level is affected by zeitgeist, implicit bias, world/political views, perception of others or groups of people, etc. Feel: understanding how each level is affected from a mental health standpoint, or their thoughts about themselves individually or collectively.
 Say: understanding how each level is affected in speech, vocalization of opinions, or general communication.
 Do: understanding how each level is affected in action or ability to engage.

 ### When:
 Either before or after product has been built and released to users to help a team ideate and understand implications beyond just the individual.